 10. GO OFF THE BEATEN TRACK

 Explore-Explore-Explore!
-Sometimes it pays dividends to venture off the beaten track and avoid where everyone else in the country is going to.
-There is an abundance of beautiful countries, cities and resorts that are just waiting to be explored, and more often than not, with a much cheaper price tag than a popular package destination.
+Sometimes it pays dividends to venture off the beaten track and avoid where everyone else in the country is going.
+There is an abundance of beautiful countries, cities and resorts that are just waiting to be explored.
+More often than not, with a much cheaper budget price tag than a popular package destination.
 As a family we love to explore hidden gems and now purposely choose not to travel to your normal run of the mill destinations.

 Easter 2018 we enjoyed our first ever family ski holiday to a destination practically unknown to British and Irish holidaymakers, and we didn’t pay anywhere near as much as a package ski holiday.
 We found cheap flights to Milan, and booked our accommodation through Booking.com.
 Our hotel, Aparthotel Des Alpes, was just a short 5 minute drive to the magnificent mountains of Alpe Cermis, Cavalese.
-The total cost for our one week ski holiday was £700 (flights, accommodation, car hire), had we booked with a popular tour operator to a well known resort, it would have cost £700 per person, so a saving of £2100…and that is why we prefer D-I-Y to Package.
+The total cost for our one week ski holiday was £700 for flights, accommodation and car hire.
+Had we booked with a popular tour operator to a well known resort, it would have cost £700 per person.
+So a saving of £2100…and that is why we prefer D-I-Y to Package.

 note: we were the only British-Irish family to have stayed in the Resort the entire season!